jcrecio/JavaISA/README.md

-# Daikon JML Instrumentation Docker Tool
+# JavaISA: Daikon JML Instrumentation Docker Tool

-A comprehensive Docker-based tool for automatically analyzing Java Maven projects using the Daikon invariant detector and generating JML (Java Modeling Language) specifications.
+A comprehensive Docker-based tool for automatically modelling JML specifications from Java Maven projects using the Daikon invariant detector.

 ## Table of Contents